Yarn Types {Everything You Need To Know!}

 Wool is breathable and highly absorbent, it is long-lasting and softens with wear.

-It also requires less washing than other fibres.
+It also requires less washing than other animal-based fibers.

-Use superwash yarn is you want to machine wash it though, as otherwise, it can felt!
+Use superwash yarn if you want to wash it in the washing machine though, as otherwise, it can felt!

 If you wet it and stretch it out when blocking, it will keep the shape it dries into.